Stephen Tennant: Personal life

 During the 1920s and 1930s Tennant had a long sexual affair with the poet Siegfried Sassoon.
 Prior to this he had proposed to a friend, Elizabeth Lowndes, but had been rejected (Philip Hoare relates how Tennant discussed plans with Lowndes about bringing his nanny with them on their honeymoon).

 His relationship with Sassoon (twenty years his senior), however, was to be his most important: it lasted some six years before Tennant off-handedly put an abrupt end to it and Sassoon was reportedly devastated.

 When Tennant died in 1987, he had outlived most of his contemporaries.
 A large archive of his letters, scrapbooks, personal ephemera and artworks are held in The Viktor Wynd Museum of Curiosities, Fine Art & Natural History in Hackney, London.

 In popular culture

 The character of Cedric Hampton in the novel Love in a Cold Climate is based on Tennant.

 The character of Miles Malpractice in the novel Vile Bodies is based on Tennant.

 Lord Sebastian Flyte, a character in the novel Brideshead Revisited, is partly based on Tennant.

+He was described extensively in the 2019 memoirs of Anne Tennant, Baroness Glenconner, who married his nephew Colin in 1956.
 The narrator of Shola von Reinhold's novel LOTE (2020) is obsessed ("transfixed") with Tennant, and mentions him throughout the book.

 He was played as a younger man by Calam Lynch and as an older man by Anton Lesser in the 2021 Terence Davies film Benediction.